PanHywel/TidyMark/README.md

 English | [中文说明](#tidymark--智能书签整理扩展)

 TidyMark is a lightweight browser extension that helps you back up, organize, and manage bookmarks intelligently.
+Besides automatic bookmark organizing, a rich New Tab navigation is a primary feature of this project.
 It supports OpenAI- and DeepSeek-compatible AI assistance and works out of the box with Manifest V3.

 ## Features